Registering with an occupational health service

 Last update

-The following are the main occupational health services with which the employer may register:
+The main occupational health services are:

-• the Occupational Health Association for the Tertiary and the Financial Sector (Association pour la Santé au travail des secteurs Tertiaire et Financier - ASTF);
+• the Occupational Health Association for the Tertiary and the Financial Sector (Association pour la santé au travail des secteurs tertiaire et financier - ASTF);

-Who is concerned?
+Who is concerned

-• between 3,000 and 5,000 employees, of which at least 100 carry out hazardous jobs;
+• between 3,000 and 5,000 staff, of which at least 100 carry out hazardous jobs; or

-• or more than 5,000 employees.
+• more than 5,000 staff.

 • Industrial Occupational Health Service (STI) for businesses which are members of: